- When do I file for Graduation?

 Commencement Ceremony: Shea Auditorium is accessible.

 Yes, tickets are required for guests to attend the graduate ceremony.
 Each student attending the ceremony can request up to two e-tickets for their guests with the ability to request one additional e-ticket.
+Tickets are required for children.
+Fire code prohibits children sitting on laps of adults.
 Due to limited seating capacity in Shea Center, there is no guarantee that additional e-tickets will be available.
 Students who pre-order their regalia (cap, gown and hood) by March 4 will be provided with link information to request the e-tickets in early March.
 Those purchasing their regalia onsite at Pioneer Salute or during Late Pick-up will be provided the link information at that time.
 Notification of additional e-ticket availability will not be issued until Tuesday, May 16.
 Simulcast locations will be provided in University Hall first floor rooms and the Cheng Library Auditorium.
 Tickets are not required for the simulcast locations.